You are here:

 Sheet: 75.9 x 63.1 cm (29 7/8 x 24 13/16 in.)

 Catalogue raisonné: Dortu D. 3.029

-Toulouse-Lautrec made this drawing as an illustration for an article on "Summer in Paris" published in Paris illustré, a magazine popular among the middle classes.
-Although the article singled out the laundress as a charming object of the male gaze on the streets of the city, the stooping posture and dark-circled eyes of this figure give her a haggard look that invites comparison with the workhorse behind her.
-The sharp receding perspective emphasizes the act of street-level spectatorship.
-A man's top hat visible in the coach behind the woman alludes to her subservient social and sexual role.
+A prolific illustrator, Henri de Toulouse-Lautrec made this drawing as an illustration for an article about "Summer in Paris" published in Paris illustré, a magazine popular among the middle classes.
+Although the article singled out the laundress as a charming object of the male gaze on the city streets, the stooping posture and dark-circled eyes of the figure seen here give her a worn, tired appearance that invites comparison with the workhorse behind her.
+The drawing's sharp receding perspective emphasizes the act of street-level spectatorship and a man's top hat visible in the coach behind the woman alludes to her subservient social and sexual role.